-On hearing this she immediately ran into the house, took a pitcher from the shelf and filled it with water; but she had only gone a few paces back to take it to him, when, seeing the little man sit on his bag miserable and wretched, she felt pity for him, and recollecting that her husband was out from home, she put down the pitcher, took a cup, filled it with wine, put a loaf of rye bread on it, and gave it to the poor old man.
+On hearing this she immediately ran into the house, took a

+pitcher from the shelf and filled it with water; but she had only gone a few paces back to take it to him, when, seeing the little man sit on his bag miserable and wretched, she felt pity for him, and recollecting that her husband was out from home, she put down the pitcher, took a cup, filled it with wine, put a loaf of rye bread on it, and gave it to the poor old man.

-'There,' she said, 'a draught of wine will do you more good than water, as you are very old; but do not drink so hastily, and eat some bread with it.'
+'There,' she said, 'a draught of wine will do you more good than water, as you are very old; but do not drink so hastily, and eat life in him, but for a long time looked in vain. some bread with it.'